Pupil Premium

 EEF

-Structured specialist interventions which promote good academic progress including speech and language, dyslexia support,
+Structured specialist interventions and assessment from an education psychologist which promote good academic progress including speech and language, dyslexia support

 Peer reviewed, published research